rubyforgood/rubybythebay.org/faq.md

 ##### How early can I arrive on Friday?

-Most of the organizing team is planning on arriving at 12pm but feel free to beat us there!
-There will be other, non gooder folks, on site so we'll need to stay out of their way!
+Most of the organizing team is planning on arriving at 12pm but feel free to beat us there.
+There's some amazing hiking (of different levels of ease or difficulty) just a few minutes from the venue.

 ##### How does food work?

 All food is provided, you just need to bring yourself!
-We'll even provide snacks in the evenings when we're all socializing/playing games/werewolf!
+We'll also provide snacks in the evenings when we're all socializing/playing games/werewolf!

 ##### I'm a vegetarian/dairy-free/vegan/gluten-free/paleo/allergic to... will you feed me?